BertoRodriguez/Experiment.io/README.md

 ## How to Run
 To run this project, follow these steps:
 1. Create a [virtual environment](https://docs.python.org/3/library/venv.html) able to run Python
-2. Install the required dependencies by running **pip install -r requirements.txt**.
+2. Install the required dependencies by running:\
+**pip install -r requirements.txt**.
+3. Collect the static files:\
+**python manage.py collectstatic**.
+4. Create a file called .env and specify 3 variables.
+For further help the first answer [here](https://stackoverflow.com/questions/15209978/where-to-store-secret-keys-django)\
+  4.1 SECRET_KEY - a random secret value\
+  4.2 DATABASE_URL - Must be PostreSQL database\
+  4.3 REDIS_URL - A valid link to a redis server which is used for websocket connections
+5. Once you have specified your connections to each service, run the following command to migrate data to your database:\
+**python manage.py migrate**\
+read more about migrations [here](https://docs.djangoproject.com/en/4.2/topics/migrations/)
-3. Run the development server using the command **python manage.py runserver**.
+6. Run the development server using the command **python manage.py runserver**.

 ## How to Test
 Tests are located in [tests.py](accounts/tests.py)